Connecticut Social Work Licensing Requirements

 Social Work Associations in Connecticut

-- The National Association of Social Workers, Connecticut Chapter – The NASW-CT helps members with licensing exam preparation, with continuing education documentation and with advocacy of key issues important to social workers in Connecticut.
+- The National Association of Social Workers, Connecticut Chapter: Helps members with licensing exam preparation, provides continuing education resources, and advocates issues important to social workers in Connecticut.

 Frequently Asked Questions

 Question: May individuals who received their social work degrees in other countries obtain a social work license in Connecticut?

 Answer: Yes, under some circumstances.
 If an individual has obtained a social work education outside the United States that is deemed equivalent to a master’s program within the United States by the Council on Social Work Education, then that education will be accepted by Connecticut.
 However, the individual also must pass the master’s examination administered by the ASWB.

 Question: May individuals with a bachelor’s degree from an accredited institution become licensed as social workers in Connecticut?